Lande21/RolandeU.github.io/README.md

 ***Rewatching Criminal minds and upping my game on Kaggle***

 Occasion: 24
-rest up and start my portfolio
+rest up and start my portfolio , it is possible

 MIRACLE: ARE ALWAYS HAPPENING!
 Kaggle datasets, Day...